On the first Hochschild cohomology group of a cluster-tilted algebra: Systems of relations.

 For a general background on the cluster category and cluster-tilting, we refer the reader to \cite{BMRRT}.
 It is shown in \cite{ABS1} that, if $T$ is a tilting module over a hereditary algebra $A$, so that $C=\End_A(T)$ is a tilted algebra, then the trivial extension $\tilde C= C \ltimes \Ext^2_C(DC,C)$ (the \textit{relation-extension} of $C$) is cluster-tilted and, conversely, any cluster-tilted algebra is of this form (but in general, not uniquely: see \cite{ABS2}).
 As a consequence, we have a description of the quiver of $\tilde C$.
-Let $R$ be a \textit{system of relations} for the tilted algebra $C=kQ/I$, that is, $R$ is {\ralf a subset of $\cup_{x,y \in Q_0}\, e_xIe_y$ such that}

-$R$, but no proper subset of $R$, generates $I$ as an ideal of $kQ$.
+Let $R$ be a \textit{system of relations} for the tilted algebra $C=kQ/I$, that is, $R$ is a subset of $\cup_{x,y \in Q_0}\, e_xIe_y$ such that $R$, but no proper subset of $R$, generates $I$ as an ideal of $kQ$.
 It is shown in \cite{ABS1} that the quiver $\tilde Q$ of $\tilde C$ is as follows: \begin{itemize} \item[(a)] $\tilde Q_0 = Q_0$; \item[(b)] For $x,y \in Q_0$, the set of arrows in $\tilde Q$ from $x$ to $y$ equals the set of arrows in $Q$ from $x$ to $y$ (which we call \textit{old arrows}) plus $\vert R \cap I(y,x)\vert$ additional arrows (which we call \textit{new arrows}). \end{itemize}

 The relations in $\tilde I$ are given by the partial derivatives of the potential $W = \sum_{\rho \in R} \alpha_{\rho} \rho$, with $\alpha_\rho$ the new arrow associated to the relation $\rho$, see \cite{Ke}.